1g4-mirror/pv/docs/pv.1.md

 # NAME

-pv - monitor the progress of data through a pipe
+pv - monitor and manage the progress of data through a pipe

 # SYNOPSIS